wilstrup/sr-oligo-gapmer/blog_post.md

 Observe how the AUC score on region B is actually higher than on region A. This shows the hypothesis (graph) above generalises well to region B.

-Lastly we plot the distributions of the predicted probability scores for each region.
+Lastly, we plot the distributions of the predicted probability scores for each region.
 According to the AUC scores, region B separates more cleanly between the classes compared to region A.

 ![Prob plots](assets/prob_plots_regsAB.png)

 ## Conclusion

-We began our journey settled on tackling the question:
+We began our journey to tackle the question:

-**Does LNA design contribute to toxicity and if so, how?**
+**Does LNA design contribute to toxicity; and, if so, how?**

 Our hypothesis indicates that LNA design **does** contribute to toxicity.
 More specifically, it says that there is an elliptical boundary that separates between the positive and negative classes.
 High toxicity is associated with high LNA count on both flanks (`lna_5p` $\gtrsim$ 3 and `lna_3p` $\gtrsim$ 4).
 Furthermore, the good performance on region B added validity to the hypothesis.

-To provide further tests to this hypothesis it would be interesting to perform experiments with LNA ASOs whose sequences are different from the ones in regions A and B.
+To provide further tests to this hypothesis, it would be interesting to perform experiments with LNA ASOs whose sequences are different from the ones in regions A and B.

 Note that in our feature engineering process we didn't discriminate between positions of the LNA modifications in the flanks, we only counted them.
 This could be a cause to the misclassifications as some positions might contribute more than others.
 For further study we could investigate whether the position of the LNA modification in the flanks contributes to toxicity.